teragonaudio/Lucidity/README.md

 number of frustrations, namely when searching and browsing for music.
 Some of the ideas behind Lucidity are likely to be reborn in an add-on to make additional sequencers more useful.

+*Update*: In mid-2012, "The One" was announced.
+As of early 2013, it is still in private beta.
+Based on my limited experience with the software, I'm very happy to see that other folks have stumbled across the same idea.
+I will be eagerly watching The One's progress, as it has fundamentally the same workflow as Lucidity had imagined.